chipbuster/SDS385/exercises/exercises04/sgd_c++/README.md

 The assignment statement can be found [here](https://github.com/jgscott/SDS385/blob/master/exercises/exercises04.md).

+See Hints.md for some performance things I learned while making this project.

 **IF YOU SEE A TYPE YOU DON'T UNDERSTAND, CHECK TO SEE IF IT IS IN `usertypes.h` FIRST!**

 ## Prerequisites